OM-3 Color Recipes

 MEDISN’s PORTRA 400

 This profile was designed by Isaac Mitropoulos in his excellent OM-3 review post.
-It knocks back saturation in all colors, especially blues and purples.
+This one knocks back saturation a lot, cranks up green in white balance (a bit too much in my opinion).

 This profile was shared by Gareth B. in a mu-43.com post.
 Shadows are crushed, highlights and midtones merged.
 Yellows, blues, and greens are knocked back.
 Orange and red are enhanced.
 Gareth notes that heavily desaturated greens were a characteristic of Kodachrome 25.